 Charitable giving has been ingrained in our culture for more than 150 years.
 One way in which we have done this is by serving as whole house sponsors for a Habitat for Humanity building project in Springfield, MA.
 Our goal in participating in the program was to have each and every employee touch the project in some way.
 They were encouraged to do this by volunteering at the jobsite and by participating in one – or more – of the many fundraising activities we held to help support the project.
 These included a very successful golf tournament, bag lunches, raffles and more.

-When employees volunteered at the jobsite, A.W.
-Hastings ownership strengthened our support of their efforts by donating $100 to the project for each day an employee volunteered.
+When employees volunteered at the jobsite, Hastings ownership strengthened our support of their efforts by donating $100 to the project for each day an employee volunteered.

 Following the completion of the home we sponsored, we were so honored to receive the President’s Circle Award from the Greater Springfield Habitat for Humanity organization.
 The award is given to a longstanding community partner whose ongoing support helps the organization meet its mission of eradicating housing poverty in the region by providing homeownership opportunities to local families in need.

 “Raising the funds, and building the home on Carew Street, was a wonderful-yet-grueling experience that worked to bring us all closer as a company,” said Dusty Hoyt, about our experience working with Habitat for Humanity.
 “We certainly got more than we gave.”

 We also support our community through our involvement in Project Homefront, a nonprofit organization founded by AmeriCares to assist people in Connecticut in rehabilitating their homes.
 Our ongoing support of Project Homefront has included many projects in which we donated and installed new windows and storm doors, rebuilt a deck and built a wheelchair ramp, and completed minor repairs and clean-up.